pagdot/unifiednlp_installer/README.md

 # UnifiedNlp installer for magisk

-Just install UnifiedNlp as system-less app
+Just install [UnifiedNlp 1.6.8 NoGapps (UnifiedNlp.apk) ](https://github.com/microg/UnifiedNlp) as system app

 ## How to make magisk module:
 - Clone repo (or download as zip)